ibm-cloud-docs/cis/actions.md

 # Assigning firewall rule actions
 {: #actions}

+Firewall rules have been deprecated.
+CIS has moved existing firewall rules to WAF custom rules.
+For more information on this change, see [Migrating to custom rules](/docs/cis?topic=cis-migrating-to-custom-rules).
+{: deprecated}

 Firewall rule actions tell {{site.data.keyword.cis_short_notm}} how to respond to requests that match the criteria you define.
 {: shortdesc}